Private clinic

 A 12–15 minute voice interview, gentle tone, opt-in only.

-1. 01Where did it all start — why did you begin looking for a clinic right now?
+1. How did it all start — why did you start looking for a clinic right now?

-2. 02How did you feel when you realized it was time to see a doctor?
+2. What did you feel when you realized it was time to see a doctor?

 Interview excerpt

-You called us but booked with another clinic.
-What tipped you their way?
+You called us, but booked with another clinic.
+What tipped you that way?

 Respondent

-The woman on the phone there calmly explained everything and didn't rush me.
+The girl on the phone there calmly explained everything and didn't rush me.

 Respondent

-They quickly quoted a price and asked which day to book me for.
-And I was still scared to even go.
+They quickly gave the price and asked what day to book.
+But I was still scared to go at all.

 Respondent

 That they'd find something serious.
-I needed someone to say: this is normal, we'll figure it out.
+I needed someone to say: this is normal, we'll sort it out.

 Respondent

 Yes.
 I even paid a bit more there.
-It just wasn't frightening to go.
+It just wasn't scary to go there.

 5Interview analysis